South West and Wales Area Manager, Royal Society of Arts, Manufacture and Commerce

 Charlotte is co-author of Securing our Digital Future: the techUK manifesto for Growth and Jobs 2015-2020 (September 2015), and she was seconded as Chief of Staff to leading tech angel Sherry Coutu CBE on The Scale-Up Report on UK Economic Growth (November 2015), a major independent report for Government.

 Before techUK, Charlotte led on policy at the Broadband Stakeholder Group, the UK's advisory forum on broadband.
 Prior to that, Charlotte worked for a number of policy think tanks including the Work Foundation, where her focus was on the future of the UK's knowledge economy and the foundations for fruitful innovation policy to 2020.
-Charlotte worked with economist Will Hutton to establish the Big Innovation Centre, and started her time in policy at the New Local Government Network.
+Charlotte worked with economist Will Hutton to establish the Big Innovation Centre, and started her time in policy at a local government think tank.

 She holds an MSc in Public Policy and Philosophy from LSE and a BA in Social and Political Sciences from the University of Cambridge.